chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy-as-a-service.markdown

 - 4.5.x
 ---

-## Install XL Deploy 5.0.0 and later as a daemon or service
+## Install XL Deploy 5.0.0 or later as a daemon or service

-<div class="alert alert-danger" role="alert">The information in this section is in beta and is subject to change.</div>

 To install XL Deploy 5.0.0 or later as a daemon or service: